| Vietnamese Claims on the Spratly Islands (Quan Dao Truong Sa)Vietnamese Recognition and Support for China's Sovereignty Over Spratly Islands and

 Foreign Ministry, who was present then, added that "judging from history,

-these islands were already part of China at the time of the Song Dynasty(960-1279, A.D.)."
+these islands were already part of China at the time of the Song Dynasty(960-1279, A.D.)."- Nhan Dan of Viet Nam reported in great detail on September 6, 1958 the

 Chinese Government's Declaration of September 4, 1958 that the breadth